deep-projects/dvc-cc/dvc-cc/tutorial/Get_Started.md

 - DVC-CC creates a lot of branches.
 That means that `git branch` is bombarded with the **cc_** and **rcc_** branches you can use `dvc-cc git branch` to show only your working branches.
 - You can have live access to the output that your models create.
 Take a look at [this site](_live_output.md).
 - You can connect to some data per SSHFS on your branch.
 The cluster will use the same SSHFS connection, but currently, this works only if the `data` folder was used.
+[Here](_working_with_sshfs.md) you can read more about it.

 ## Acknowledgements
 The DVC-CC software is developed at CBMI (HTW Berlin - University of Applied Sciences).
 The work is supported by the